thirdtank/brut/brutrb.com/overview.md

 for managing web apps as it may seem.

 We've found that teams often struggle with mapping what everyone else calls pages to resources and HTTP verbs.
-We also find that the consonance features, resources, actions, and database tables never materializes.
+We also find that the consonance of features, resources, actions, and database tables never materializes.
 We're basically not going to debate what the meaning of the `DELETE` verb on the `widgets` resource is actually supposed to mean.

 ## Brut is Hippocratic Licensed